-Alyssa Shepherd Convicted Of Reckless Homicide For Killing 3 Kids While Speeding Past Around A School Bus
+Alyssa Shepherd Convicted Of Reckless Homicide For Killing 3 Kids While Speeding Past A School Bus

-An Indiana woman has been convicted of reckless homicide for killing three children, and injuring another, when driving past a stopped school bus, The Indianapolis Star reports.
-Alyssa Shepherd faces nearly 100 years in prison if given the maximum sentence on all counts.
+An Indiana woman has been convicted of reckless homicide for killing three children — and injuring another — when driving past a stopped school bus, The Indianapolis Star reports.
+Alyssa Shepherd faces nearly 100 years in prison if she is given the maximum sentence on all counts.

 The Crime

-Early in the morning of October 30, 2018, Shepherd was driving her three children in the back of her vehicle along a rural stretch of road outside of the town of Rochester, in northern Indiana.
-Meanwhile, three children — twins Xzavier and Mason Ingle, both six, and their sister Alivia Stahl, nine — were crossing the highway to board a school bus.
-The bus was stopped and had its lights flashing and its arm out.
+Early on the morning of October 30, 2018, Shepherd was driving with her three children along a rural stretch of road outside of Rochester, Indiana.
+Meanwhile, three children — 6-year-old twins Xzavier and Mason Ingle and their 9-year-old sister Alivia Stahl — were crossing the highway to board a school bus.
+The bus was stopped, with its lights flashing and arm out.

-Shepherd, however, didn’t stop, and instead drove past the stopped bus, striking and killing the three children.
-A fourth child, 11-year-old Maverik Lowe, was struck and critically injured, but survived.
-He is still recovering from his injuries, and as of this writing has had over 20 surgeries.
+However, Shepherd didn’t stop.
+She drove past the stopped bus, striking and killing the three children.
+A fourth child, 11-year-old Maverik Lowe, was struck and critically injured but survived.
+Lowe is still recovering from his injuries and has had over 20 surgeries, as of this writing.

-As reported at the time by The Inquisitr, it was one of four fatal accidents involving school buses in a brief time period around the time of this crash.
+As reported by The Inquisitr, the incident was one of four fatal accidents involving school buses that took place around the same time period.

 The Trial

-During her trial, Shepherd said that it was dark and that, though she could see the lights, she thought it was a stopped fire truck and not a school bus.
+During her trial, Shepherd said that it was dark.
+She continued to say that, although she saw the lights, she thought it was a stopped fire truck and not a school bus.

 Jury is now deliberating in case against woman accused of hitting and killing 3 siblings at their school bus stop last year.
 If convicted, Alyssa Shepherd could spend more than 20 years in prison. pic.twitter.com/bgF4BllVti